rucowboi/rucowboi.github.io/README.md

    ```bash
    npm run build
    ```
+3. Follows errors thrown if they occur.
+Certain fields and data have to match excatly.
+Custom changes may be required.

 ## Notes
-- The provided notes offer additional details.
-Some names may be updated or outdated.
+- The provided notes below offer additional details.
+Some names may have been updated or outdated.

-## Prerequisites

-### Software Setup

-You need the **NVM** and **Yarn** command-line tools installed.
-To check, run `yarn --version` and `nvm --version` 2024 Zone/County Update: Recomend use of node 14 by running `nvm use 14`.

-You will need Python 3 in order to run the data-preparation scripts under `datascripts/`.
-To check, run `python3 --version` and `pip3 -version`

-You will need the OSGEO/GDAL module for Python 3.
-To check, run `python3 -c 'from osgeo import ogr; print("OK")'` If it is not installed on your system, you will need to install GDAL and then Python's GDAL package.
-To install GDAL, see https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries for recommended packages for various operating systems, including Mac and Windows.
-To install the Python library, run `pip3 install GDAL`

 #### A note about Yarn on Ubuntu and Windows Subsystem for Linux (WSL)